Health Advice For Travellers - Health tips for travellers to the Australian Outback

 General health advice for travellers

 • Heat and sun exposure are the main risks for your health in the Outback.
 Wear loose cotton clothing, sunglasses and always a wide-brimmed hat.
-Don't forget to check for the Australian climate in the areas you plan to visit.
+Check for the general climate in the areas you plan to visit.

 • Be careful that you don't get dehydrated.
 Drink water frequently, even if you don't feel thirsty.
 Alcohol, coffee and sweet soft drinks don't prevent dehydration, so please don't forget the water.
 Keep the beer or wine for the nights on the camp fire :).